cuba-platform/ldap-addon/README.md

 # Scheduled Task Configuration

+Before scheduled task configuration make sure that below properties are set in *web-app.properties* file:
+* *ldap.expiringSessionsEnable:* true.
+Activate notifications for users about expiring sessions.
+* *ldap.expiringSessionNotificationCron:* cron expression for getting expiring sessions from middleware.

 Scheduled tasks allow configuring the component to kill the current user session in the following cases:

 * If matching rules were changed and the current user is assigned a new access group or roles.